 If you don't have anywhere to live

-You might be able to apply to your local council to be re-housed as homeless.
+You might be able to get help from your local council.

 One of the things the council will look at is whether you caused yourself to be homeless - this is called being ‘intentionally homeless’.

 The council will look at whether you could afford the mortgage when you bought your home, and why you can’t afford it anymore.